Physics-Informed Learning of Microvascular Flow Models using Graph Neural Networks: Introduction

 \section{Introduction}

-The simulation of microcirculatory blood flow is a cornerstone in understanding tissue perfusion, vascular function, and the development of pathological conditions such as ischemia, inflammation and cancer~\cite{Popel2005, Secomb2017a,Figueroa2017}, just to make a few examples.
+The simulation of microcirculatory blood flow is an essential component in understanding tissue perfusion, vascular function, and the development of pathological conditions such as ischemia, inflammation, and cancer~\cite{Popel2005, Secomb2017a,Figueroa2017}, just to give a few examples.
 On the microscopic scale, the transport of blood through networks of arterioles, capillaries, and venules is governed by intricate hemodynamic phenomena and highly complex topological structures, which pose significant computational challenges.

-High-fidelity one-dimensional models are able to accurately capture these dynamics.
-However, their applicability to large-scale, anatomically realistic microvascular networks is severely hampered by the associated computational burden and the difficulties in accommodating topological variability~\cite{linninger1,linninger2,linningerplos}.
-Even in relatively small tissue volumes, such as a cortical sample of size $1 \, mm^3$, the resolution required to represent individual vessels can easily lead to systems with billions of degrees of freedom~\cite{linninger2,GL2,Schmid2017,Schmid2019}.
-Such computational demands make full-order solvers based on finite element or finite volume discretizations unfeasible for human-scale simulations, especially when high-resolution descriptions are needed to retain physiological detail~\cite{Possenti2019a,ventimiglia2023meshfree}.
-In addition, the intrinsic multiscale nature of microvascular flow, which spans several orders of magnitude in vessel diameters and flow regimes, further increases the complexity of numerical resolution~\cite{karst2015oscillations,Penta2015,Peyrounette2018,Tong2021}.

-These limitations have motivated the development of surrogate models ~\cite{doi:10.1142/S0218202525500125}, i.e. reduced-order representations that aim to preserve predictive accuracy while achieving substantial computational speed-ups.
-Such models (ROMs) offer improvements over full-order approaches when applied to blood flow simulations \cite{Pfaller2024449}, yet they often experience significant degradation in performance when applied to geometrically complex networks~\cite{VITULLO2024104068}.